friends-of-presta/security-advisories/glossary.md

 The hacker goes on the attack, the hacker knows that you have the module / plugin he is looking for in the version that has the critical vulnerability he wants to exploit and therefore takes action.

 After gaining access, the attacker typically has long-term objectives such as maintaining access, stealing sensitive information, or causing damage.
 They also attempt to avoid detection and cover their tracks.

+[^1]: Adapted and translated from [section 4 of touchweb.fr information letter](https://www.touchweb.fr/lettre-information-24011)"

 # Type of vulnerability